 The Warrior’s Throwing Axe is has an excellent rate of fire and doesn’t require reloading (infinite axes!).
 Provided you can aim it properly, the Throwing Axe is easily one of the best weapons in the game and certainly the best choice for Warriors.
 It’s only real downside is that it lacks the same efficiency at longer range than it does at close or medium range.
 You didn’t pick Warrior to be fighting long-range anyway, though, right?

 The Assassin’s Sniper Rifle comes close to the Longbow in sheer power, but has a slightly higher skill ceiling.
-The Sniper Rifle can deliver an incredible 2200 damage if you land the right shot (1100 x 2x headshot damage modifier), but has recently lost its capability to one-hit kill fully armored players.
-This is probably a good thing.
+The Sniper Rifle can deliver an incredible 2200 damage if you land the right shot (1100 x 2x headshot damage modifier).
 With such strong raw power, the Sniper Rifle, like other class Legendaries, is certainly a the top choice.

 The Mage’s Legendary, Stone Spear, fires three projectiles quite quickly, and if you manage to land the first one you’ll likely land all three.
 This makes the Stone Spear a powerful force for close-range combat, though it is a bit harder to land those shots at longer range.
 The burst from this weapon combos well with the Mage’s Fireball ability.